Yash-Vardhan-Rajpoot/Yash-Vardhan-Rajpoot/README.md

 - 🔥 Solved **1000+ DSA & CP problems**
 - ⚡ **4⭐ on HackerRank**
 - 🎯 **1606 Rating on LeetCode**
-- ⭐ Campus-level contests and practice sessions
+- ⭐ Regular participant in contests

 ### 🌐 Coding Profiles